Phoolon Ki Sej

+Director Anand stated that the film was influenced by James Jones’s From Here To Eternity and Doris Lessing.

 Plot

-Nirmal Verma (Manoj Kumar) and Karuna (Vjyanthi Mala) are attracted to each other, while the former is touring that part of the country along with friend Girdhari (Mehmood).
-They get intimate during a rainy misadventure and he promises to return, and leaves his address with her, but she misplaces it.
+Nirmal Verma (Manoj Kumar) and Karuna (Vjyanthi Mala) are attracted to each other, while the former is touring that part of the country along with his friend Girdhari (Mehmood).
+They get intimate during a rainy misadventure and he promises to return and leaves his address with her, but she misplaces it.
 She becomes pregnant and leaves in search of Nirmall at Hyderabad.
 Didi (Lalita Pawar) keeps her from committing suicide.
 Later, Karuna delivers her son, Suraj (Master Babloo).
-Both meet after five years, and after formal introductions, get married.
+Both meet after five years and after formal introductions, get married.
 Didi doesn't allow Karuna to disclose the truth about the child.
-She re-locates to live with him and his brother, Dr. Verma (Ashok Kumar) and Bhabhi, Janki (Nirupa Roy).
+She relocates to live with him and his brother, Dr. Verma (Ashok Kumar), and Bhabhi, Janki (Nirupa Roy).
 She visits her son whenever possible at Didi's place.
 Girdhari, son of Banwari (Kanaiyalal), is in love with Missy (Shobha Khote), the daughter of Jacket (Mukri).
-They marry against their parents wishes and so are kept separate from each other, but they regularly meet in secret.
+They marry against their parents' wishes and so are kept separate from each other, but they regularly meet in secret.
 Dr. Verma adopts Suraj when Karuna and Nirmal have gone on vacation.
 Karuna is shocked to find her son Suraj at home and can't hide her motherly emotions.
 Nirmal finds out the truth about Karuna from Girdhari, who had seen Karuna at Dr. Verma's hospital earlier.
 Karuna finally divulges the truth to the family when Suraj gets very sick and calls for his mother.
-Nirmal also comes back and accepts his responsibility and the family re-unites.
+Nirmal also comes back and accepts his responsibility and the family reunites.